Power over Ethernet (PoE): What It Is, Why Your Office Needs It, and How to Deploy It Right

 Use a PoE switch when:

-- You’re deploying multiple PoE devices (access points, cameras, phones) across a floor or building
+• You are deploying multiple PoE devices — access points, cameras, phones — across a floor or building

 Use a PoE injector when:

-- You’re adding a single device to an existing deployment that doesn’t justify switch replacement
+• You are adding a single device to an existing deployment that does not justify switch replacement

 Why Cabling Quality Matters for PoE

-One factor that’s easy to overlook in a PoE conversation: the cabling itself.
-PoE performance — especially at higher wattage levels — is directly affected by cable quality and installation workmanship.
+One factor easy to overlook in a PoE conversation: the cabling itself.
+PoE performance — especially at higher wattage levels — depends directly on cable quality and installation workmanship.

-Higher-wattage PoE (PoE+ and PoE++) generates more heat in the cable, particularly in bundled cable runs.
-Cat6A cabling, which is the current industry standard for commercial office buildouts in DFW, handles heat dissipation and power delivery more effectively than Cat5e or Cat6 at higher PoE loads.
-Cables that are poorly terminated, over-bent, or run in excessively bundled conduit create resistance that increases heat and reduces the power actually delivered to the device.
+Higher-wattage PoE generates more heat in the cable, particularly in bundled runs.
+Cat6A cabling — the current industry standard for commercial office buildouts in DFW — handles heat dissipation and power delivery more effectively than Cat5e or Cat6 at higher PoE loads.
+Cables that suffer from poor termination, sharp bends, or excessive bundling in conduit create resistance.
+That resistance increases heat and reduces the power that actually reaches the device.

-If your building’s cabling infrastructure is aging or was installed before PoE+ became the baseline requirement, a cabling assessment before deploying new PoE devices is a worthwhile investment — not just for performance, but to avoid device reliability issues that are often misdiagnosed as equipment problems when the real issue is in the cable plant.
+If your building’s cabling infrastructure is aging or went in before PoE+ became the baseline requirement, get a cabling assessment before deploying new PoE devices.
+The investment is worthwhile — not just for performance, but to avoid device reliability issues that often look like equipment problems when the real cause is in the cable plant.

 The Bottom Line for DFW Commercial Buildings

-PoE is no longer optional infrastructure in a commercial office building — it’s the foundation that wireless coverage, building security, voice systems, and building automation are built on.
-Getting it right means understanding the standards, designing the switch infrastructure to match your device requirements, and ensuring the cabling plant can actually deliver the power your devices need.
+PoE is no longer optional in a commercial office building.
+It is the foundation that wireless coverage, building security, voice systems, and building automation all sit on.
+Getting it right means understanding the standards, designing switch infrastructure to match your device requirements, and ensuring the cabling plant can actually deliver the power your devices need.